×

 Weight 12.49 kg (BB measurement)* Price** € 11,999 (RRP)

-* Frame size Medium, including tubes and Garmin eBike Remote Control
+* Frame size Medium, incl. tubes and Garmin eBike Remote Control

 To ensure a clean aesthetic and aerodynamic advantages, all cables and lines have been internally routed.
 The Futa makes a high-quality impression at first glance and continues to convince upon closer inspection: The frame and its paintwork appear neatly finished, the edges are precise and smooth, and it presents almost like a conventional road bike.
 The Futa LTD is factory-equipped with 35 mm wide TLR tires from Pirelli, while the frame and fork visually offer enough space for significantly wider tires.